shorepine/amy/README.md

 ## PCM

 AMY comes with a set of 67 drum-like and instrument PCM samples to use as well, as they are normally hard to render with additive, subtractive or FM synthesis.
 You can use the type `PCM` and patch numbers 0-66 to explore them.
 Their native pitch is used if you don't give a frequency or note parameter.
-You can update the basked-in PCM sample bank using `amy_headers.py`.
+You can update the baked-in PCM sample bank using `amy_headers.py`.

 ```python